How to Spend TWO DAYS in Hiroshima: The Best 2-Day Itinerary

 One of the main reasons we had such a blast on this tour was that our guide, Hiro, was so great!
 He knew all of the best hidden spots where locals love to hang out, and guided us through the streets like a pro.
 He also shared some fun tidbits with us about the area and its nightlife.
 We loved hearing a more personal side of Hiroshima’s history!

-Each izakaya that we visited had its own unique vibe and we got a complimentary drink of our choice at each!
+Each izakaya that we visited had its own unique vibe, and we got a complimentary drink of our choice at each!
 So if you’re keen to try sake, local craft beer, or Japanese cocktails, now’s your chance.

 Whenever we were indecisive, Hiro gave us suggestions on what to order.
-We also got to eat plenty of bar snacks, including the famous Hiroshima style okonomiyaki which, needless to say, is a must-try!
-We loved every minute of this tour and aren’t the only ones, check out the HUNDREDS of positive reviews here!
+We also got to eat plenty of bar snacks, including the famous Hiroshima-style okonomiyaki, which, needless to say, is a must-try!
+We loved every minute of this tour and aren’t the only ones; check out the HUNDREDS of positive reviews here!

 Where to Stay in Hiroshima

 Sheraton Grand Hiroshima Hotel is a modern and upscale hotel, perfect for those looking for a luxurious getaway.
 The rooms are large and bright, offering gorgeous views of the city and mountains.
 You can enjoy the three onsite restaurants and indoor pool, or quickly walk to some of Hiroshima’s top attractions.
-The hotel is located right next to Hiroshima Station, so it super convenient!
+The hotel is located right next to Hiroshima Station, so it’s super convenient!

-Rooms average around $250 USD per night and can be booked online here.
+Rooms average around ¥37,500 ($250 USD) per night and can be booked online here.

-Mid-range – $$
+Fav Hiroshima Stadium – $$

 If you’re looking for a comfortable stay at a moderate price point, the Fav Hiroshima Stadium is my top choice!
 This hotel has a fantastic location in the city center, so you’re close to many temples and things to do.
 They offer a range of rooms, such as studio apartments, traditional Japanese, or quadruples, but all have everything you need for a comfortable stay!

-Prices range from about $120 to $300 USD and can be booked on Booking.com.
+Prices range from about ¥18,000 to ¥45,000 ($120–$300 USD) and can be booked on Booking.com.

-Budget – $
+Chisun Hotel Hiroshima – $

+Prices start around ¥7,500 per night ($50 USD).
 Check availability and book this stay easily here.

 For more options, check out all of the hotels in Hiroshima here!